Werrington, Peterborough

-Werrington is a residential area of the city of Peterborough, in the unparished area of Peterborough, in the Peterborough district, in the ceremonial county of Cambridgeshire, England.
+Werrington is a residential area of the city of Peterborough, in the ceremonial county of Cambridgeshire, England.
 For electoral purposes it comprises North Werrington and South Werrington wards.
-Werrington spans an area of two and a half square miles (6 km²) and has a population of 14,800.
+Werrington spans an area of two and a half square miles (6 km2) and has a population of 14,800.

 Originally a village, Werrington was engulfed by Peterborough in the mid 20th century, as the city expanded.
 The area is on the northern edge of the conurbation, approximately four miles (6.4 km) from the city centre.
 There are two distinct areas of Werrington, the village and new Werrington.
 The village dates from older periods and focuses on the village green.
 The new Werrington area focuses on the Werrington Centre, a small shopping complex featuring stores for basic needs.

 Civil parish

-Werrington became a parish in 1866, on 1 April 1929 it was abolished and merged with Peterborough.
+Werrington became a parish in 1866.
 In 1921 the parish had a population of 807.
+Werrington parish was abolished and merged with Peterborough on 1 April 1929.

 Shopping

 Werrington Centre shops include Tesco, Age Concern and other small shops.
 These shops have undergone change since 2004 as a result of bigger companies buying out the locally owned shops.
-The video rental shop changed to a tanning salon but due to business failure has become a Domino's Pizza take-away, the hardware store 'Ostlers' has been replaced by a chemist.
-Other small stores are a family-run fish and chip shop (which sells Gluten Free fish and chips on the first Monday of each month), dry cleaners, hair salon and barber's and a betting shop.
-The police station has now closed and is available to rent.

 The development of Werrington continues, with new residential accommodation in the northernmost part of the area.
 The shopping centre redevelopment has now been abandoned by Tesco with many small units available for rent or are boarded up.
-There is a real ale pub next to Tesco.